ahatanar/TeamManagement/README.md

 Note: If you're using a different operating system, the activation command may be slightly different.
 See the Python documentation for more information.

+### 5. install django inside the virtual enviroment:

+pip install django

-### 5. Start the project by running the following command:
+### 6. Start the project by running the following command:

 python manage.py runserver

 ### This should start the Django development server and display the URL where you can access the project in your web browser.

 ## Testing
+Run python manage.py test
+to ensure everything is working properly.